 You have protection for Social Security, pensions, or veteran's benefits.
-You also have protection for SSI, MFIP, GA or other funds you get from a program based on need.

-- If you work, your net wages are protected up to 40 times the federal minimum wage.
-About \$1,256 a month (\$290 a week).
-But if the judgment is for child support the rules are different. - All of your wages are protected if you get SSI, MFIP, GA, MA (Medical Assistance), Earned Income Tax Credit (EITC), or any other government program based on need.
+All of your earnings are protected if you get SSI, MFIP, GA, MA (Medical Assistance), Earned Income Tax Credit (EITC), energy assistance, or any other government assistance program based on need.

-All of your wages are protected if you were on any of these programs in the last 6 months.
-BUT your wages may only be protected for 60 days if they are in your bank account.
+All of your earnings are protected if you were on any of these programs in the last 6 months.
+BUT your earnings may only be protected for 60 days if they are in your bank account.